tytydraco/yessleep/out/My_grandfathers_hidden_village.md

   Few months after that my grandpa died and " the one that lurks beneath your skin" curse came for him as well ,right before he took his last breath my grandma said that she heard the horrible noise of his bones breaking and his flesh tearing apart ,my grandpa was turned inside out.

-The reason why I decided to write this now is because is feel compelled to move into the village and I don't think I'm ready for the horrors that awaits me there.
+The reason why I decided to write this now is because i feel compelled to move into the village and I don't think I'm ready for the horrors that awaits me there.